Growing Plants from Seeds

 There’s nothing more satisfying to a gardener than growing plants from seeds.
 From annuals and perennials to trees and shrubs, success can be achieved if you understand what triggers germination.
 Expert propagator Jack Alexander will share techniques for starting various types of plants from seeds.
 This workshop is for beginners and those who have been frustrated in past attempts to transform seed to seedling.
 Students will leave class with a selection of seeds raring to grow.
 Aftercare will be necessary.

-Fee $45 member, $60 nonmember (fee includes lunch) Register
+Fee $50 member, $65 nonmember Register »

 Look forward to Lilac Sunday as the landscape awakens from its winter slumber.
 Our annual event will take place on Sunday, May 10, 2015 with activities from 10am to 3pm and the New England Food Trucks Festival from 11am to 3pm.
+See details.